Can You Use Aloe Vera Gel As Lube?

 Beyond wound healing, aloe vera is often used as an ingredient in popular skincare products and cosmetics due to its lightweight and hydrating properties.

-It is also used as an ingredient in personal lubricants, like Aloe Cadabra Natural Personal Moisturizer & Lubricant, one of our top picks of the best and safest natural and organic lubricants.
+It is also used as an ingredient in personal lubricants, like Aloe Cadabra Natural Personal Moisturizer & Lubricant, which we personally reviewed and is one of our top picks of the best and safest natural and organic lubricants.

 Can Aloe Vera Be Used As Lube For Vaginal Or Anal Sex?